 What is Income-Based Repayment (IBR)?

-Income-Based Repayment (IBR) is a federal student loan repayment program that allows you to limit the amount you must repay each month based on your income.
-Many borrowers with federal Direct Loans can now enroll in IBR online.
+Answer: Income-Based Repayment , or IBR, is a federal student loan repayment program that allows you to limit the amount you must repay each month based on your income and family size.

 You get a lower payment with IBR if your federal student loan debt is high relative to your income and family size.
 While your loan servicer will perform the calculation to determine your eligibility, you can use the U.S. Department of Education's IBR calculator to estimate whether you would likely benefit from the IBR plan.